Vis (town): Administration

 The official area of the town of Vis is the entire eastern half of the island.
 The western half is under the authority of Komiža.
-The Vis region comprises eight villages: Dračevo Polje, Marine Zemlje, Milna, Plisko Polje, Podselje, Podstražje, Rogačić and Rukavac.

 The town council consists of eleven councilors divided into three groups; five from the SDP - HNS - HSS coalition, three from the Independent List of Ante Acalinović and three from the HDZ - HSP coalition.
 Ascendancy is currently held by HDZ - HSP coalition in alliance with the Independent List.
+The current city major is Ivo Radica.

 Population

+In the 2011 census, the Vis municipality was composed of the following settlements: